We’re now Walkers’ Britain & Europe· New Name · Same Great Tours

 Trip highlights

-• Walk through stunning scenery, visiting mountain villages
+• Walking through stunning scenery, visiting mountain villages

-• Experience the history of the trail marked by crosses, statues and grain silos
+• Experiencing the history of the trail marked by crosses, statues and grain silos

 • Enjoying the camaraderie of fellow hikers and pilgrims